microsoft/TemplateStudio/docs/WinUI/readme.md

 # Using and extending your generated project

-**WinUI 3** projects created with *Windows Template Studio* (aka *WinTS*) are intended as a starting point, and will require modification and extension before they're finished.
+**WinUI 3** projects created with *Template Studio* (aka *TS*) are intended as a starting point, and will require modification and extension before they're finished.
 This page explains common ways to extend what is generated for you.

-## Understanding generated code from Windows Template Studio
+## Understanding generated code from Template Studio

 The final generated code is the result of a project configuration (project type and design pattern) and a multiple template choice (pages and features).
 There are a few concepts to understand before start working on the generated code.

 - [Application activation](./activation.md)
 - [Navigation between pages](./navigation.md)

-## Understanding concepts for Windows Template Studio
+## Understanding concepts for Template Studio

-*Windows Template Studio* approaches **WinUI 3** Desktop app creation using the following attribute sets to decide how to best generate your app.
+*Template Studio* approaches **WinUI 3** Desktop app creation using the following attribute sets to decide how to best generate your app.
 Below are descriptions of everything you can do.

 ### Project Types